 Failure to follow authorized shipping protocols can result in fines, shipping delays, and/or potential loss of university funding.
-University shipping resources (including the FedEx and AggieShip systems) are for official use only.
+University shipping resources (including AggieShip) are for official use only.

 - Understanding the types of items you are shipping is critical for understanding and following the correct shipping protocol.

-- Hazardous materials, dry ice, biological substances, and chemical wastes require training prior to shipping and may also require special licenses and/or permits.
+- Shipment of hazardous materials, such as dry ice, biological substances, and chemicals in excepted quantities, requires training prior to shipping and may also require special licenses and/or permits.

 - It's important to use appropriate packaging, especially if shipping hazardous or temperature-sensitive materials.
 Correct packaging ensures that items will arrive in the same condition as when they were shipped; it also ensures that personnel handling the items are not exposed to a possible hazardous situation.

 - Based on the size and/or weight of the item(s), you may need to use special packaging and/or packing tape.

 - FedEx, UPS, and DHL have helpful information on selecting the appropriate type of packaging.

 - A complete address must always be entered for the recipient, including an attention name (if applicable), suite, room, or floor #, or any other information that will ensure that the item reaches the correct destination.
 Refer to the USPS Addressing Standards Guide for more information and guidance.